 Figure 9 below provides a trend of the NEDC Demand Not Secured (DNS) MVA performance as a measure to show DSSS compliance improvement along with number of Primary Substations contributing to the DNS.
-In the recent years the DNS performance in consistently improving and the audited 2022 DNS for NEDC realised is 356.90MVA which is a circa 8% reduction compared to 2021 DNS value of 384.90MVA.
+The audited 2023 DNS is 431.7 MVA which is a circa 26.9 % higher compared to 2022 DNS value of 340.3 MVA and this due to delay in some project which was expected to be energize before summer 2023.

-NEDC distribution system predominantly is an urban dense interconnected network and as part of network design optimum effort is made to maintain that level of interconnection leading to majority of the 11kV feeders except minor rural feeders having no single but multiple interconnections.
+NEDC distribution system is mixed of urban dense interconnected network and rural areas.
+Therefore, for urban areas the network design optimum effort is made to maintain that level of interconnection leading to majority of the 11kV feeders except minor rural feeders having no single but multiple interconnections.
 Hence majority of the 11kV feeders will come under the Class A and Class B categories.
 Typically, with the assistance of these 11kV interconnections, the supply can be generally restored within the allowed DSSS time frame.
+However, for the rural area feeders the automation and fast isolation of faulty section will play an important role in optimizing the operation of the 11kV network.